 Gambling Addiction, Prevention, & Treatment Options

-Our goal at OCBB is to provide a fun, exciting, and rewarding experience to gamblers everywhere by providing the best information regarding gaming and online casinos.
+Our goal at OCBB is to provide a fun, exciting, and rewarding experience to gamblers everywhere.
+This includes providing the best information in respect to gaming and online casinos.
 Gambling is entertaining and enjoyable when done responsibly, but we also recognize the reality of gambling addiction and its effects on people’s lives.
 We encourage everyone who uses OCBB to gamble responsibly, but should you find yourself struggling with addiction, know that we are here to help.

-It’s never too late to turn around gambling addiction, so please use these resources to get help and increase awareness if you or someone you know does struggle with gambling addiction.
+It’s never too late to turn gambling addiction around, so please use these resources to get help and increase awareness if you or someone you know does struggle with gambling addiction.
 The well-being of our visitors is our number one priority.

 Gambling Addiction Explained

 The Mayo Clinic refers to gambling addiction as compulsive gambling and describes it as the uncontrollable urge to continue gambling no matter the toll it takes on your life.
 It’s important to know that compulsive gambling has nothing to do with how much you win or lose.
 A player who continually loses may not be an addict, and a player who often wins might still suffer from gambling addiction.
 Instead, it has less to do with your bank account (though it’s still an important factor) and more to do with the effect it has on your relationships with friends and family.

 Gambling addiction is a serious condition and should be treated in the same manner as a drug or alcohol addiction, as the symptoms and effects can often be similar.
 Some of the telltale signs of gambling addiction include:

 - Gambling to escape problems or negative emotions

 - Spending time away from family to gamble